-However, what is interesting to note is that in terms of value, manganese ore production was ₹ 1,794 crore during FY21, which is estimated to rise to ₹ 1,908 crore in FY22, driven by improved realisation globally.
+However, what is interesting to note is that in terms of value, manganese ore production was ₹ 1,794 crore during FY21, which is estimated to rise to realisation globally.

 As projected by the Ministry of Mines, India's consumption of manganese ore during FY20 was 5.5 million tonnes, thus recording a self-sufficiency ratio of 51%.
 Madhya Pradesh remained the largest producer of manganese ore, contributing about 34.3% to the total output of the country.
 Also, the number of reporting mines was 135 in FY21, which was only 131 in the previous year.